MS-DOS and Windows command line mem command

 The mem command allows users to determine how much memory is used and how much is available.

 Windows Vista, 7, 8, or 10 users should use the Windows utility to determine how much RAM is installed and available.
 See: How to find how much RAM is installed on a computer.

-The mem.exe command is an external command that is available in the below Microsoft operating systems.
+The mem command is an external command that is available for the following Microsoft operating systems as mem.exe.

 Displays the amount of used and free memory in your system.

 MEM [/CLASSIFY | /DEBUG | /FREE | /MODULE module name] [/PAGE]

 |/CLASSIFY or /C||Classifies programs by memory usage.
 Lists the size of programs, provides a summary of memory in use, and lists the largest memory block available.|

 |/DEBUG or /D||Displays the status of all modules in memory, internal drivers, and other information.|